rockit-astro/mountd-talon/README.md

   "limit_timeout": 120, # Maximum time allowed for each axis limit command (note: telescoped has its own separate value).
   "cover_timeout": 2.5, # Maximum time allowed for telescoped to acknowledge a cover open/close command.
   "ping_timeout": 5, # Maximum time allowed to acknowledge a ping command.
+  "focus_tolerance": 0.005, # (W1m only) Consider a focus command complete when it is within this many micron of the requested value.
+  "security_system_daemon": "onemetre_roomalert", # (W1m only) Daemon to check whether the W1m security system has tripped.
+  "security_system_key": "security_system_safe", # (W1m only) Switch name for the security system status.
-  "roof_open_timeout": 0, # Maximum time allowed to fully open the roll-back roof (note: telescoped has its own separate value).
+  "roof_open_timeout": 0, # (SuperWASP only) Maximum time allowed to fully open the roll-back roof (note: telescoped has its own separate value).
-  "roof_close_timeout": 0, # Maximum time allowed to fully close the roll-back roof (note: telescoped has its own separate value).
+  "roof_close_timeout": 0, # (SuperWASP only) Maximum time allowed to fully close the roll-back roof (note: telescoped has its own separate value).
-  "has_roof": false, # Is talon's telescoped configured with the SuperWASP roof controller interface?
-  "has_covers": true, # Is talon's telescoped configured with mirror covers?
-  "has_focus": true, # Is talon's telescoped configured with a focus axis?
-  "has_xdelta": true, # Is talon's telescoped configured for xdelta offsets?
   "park_positions": {
     "stow": { # Positions that can be used with 'tel park'.
       "desc": "general purpose park protecting the mirror and instrument", # Description reported by 'tel park'.